Investigating the Dominant Environmental Quenching Process in UVCANDELS/COSMOS Groups: Conclusions

 We identify quenched galaxies using the UVJ diagram and explore the probability of being quenched ($f_Q$) in groups and the field as a function of redshift, stellar mass, and time within a group.
 Limiting the analysis to galaxies with log$(M_*/M_{\odot}) > 10.56$, we find that $f_Q$ changes slowly with redshift, from \highZgroups at $z=0.8$ to \lowZgroups at $z = 0.2$, compared to field galaxies which remains constant around \lowZfield from $z = 0.8$ to $z = 0.2$.
 We find that $f_Q$ decreases as a function of distance to the group center in the lower redshift bin, suggesting that the longer a galaxy has been in a group the higher the probability of it being quenched.
 Combined the radial trend of $f_Q$ and the redshift evolution of $f_Q$ suggests that the dominent environmental quenching mechanism in our sample is a slow process, such as strangulation \citep{larson_evolution_1980} or delayed-then rapid \citep{wetzel_galaxy_2013}.
 Assuming the quenching process is slow we used the fraction of quenched galaxies to compute quenching timescales of $t_Q = 4.91^{+0.91}_{-1.47} $Gyrs.
 This number, however, is highly uncertain because of the assumed halo mass accretion rate and its dependency on the definition of quenched.

 In future work, we plan to extend the analysis of the impact of group environment on galactic star-formation to the remaining three fields that are covered by the UVCANDELS survey.
-The UV data available in this survey allow us to further constrain the star-formation histories of galaxies and thus help illuminate the important role that groups have in quenching.
+The UV and B-band data available in this survey allows for improved photometric redshift quality, and thus have a more robust field sample.
 Future exploration of a wider array of environments such as with the upcoming Euclid Space Telescope, Nancy Grace Roman Space Telescope, and recently launched JWST will help further constrain the role of the environment within groups.
 Fields such as COSMOS, with the wide array of band coverage, create a unique data-set to study these environmental effects, and future UV projects in this field would offer even further constraints on the vital role of environment on extragalactic evolution.